highcharts/highcharts/docs/dashboards/types-of-components.md

 <script src="https://code.highcharts.com/highcharts.js"></script>
 <script src="https://code.highcharts.com/dashboards/dashboards.js"></script>
 ```
 Note that the import order matters, so make sure that the Dashboards module is imported after the Highcharts module.
 For a chart to be displayed the type `Highcharts` must be specified, the `renderTo` options given and some data must be provided as part of the chart options.
-Data can either be static or provided via the Dashboards  [Data Pool](https://www.highcharts.com/docs/dashboards/data-handling).

-Code snippet:
+The `chartOptions` object offers the possibility to configure anything that can be configured in a stand-alone Highcharts chart.

+Data may be provided directly in the chart series but in a dashboard context one normally wants to share data between components and in this case the Dashboard [Data Pool](https://www.highcharts.com/docs/dashboards/data-handling) offers the necessary mechanism.

+Code snippet with data embedded in the chart series, no data connector used:
 ```js
 {
     renderTo: 'dashboard-1',